Faster Molecular Dynamics with Neural Network Potentials via Distilled Multiple Time-Stepping and Non-Conservative Forces: Methods

-Note that in this method, $F_S$ and $F_L$ are not required to be conservative forces, i.e. gradients of an energy function.
-They only need to satisfy $F_S+F_L = -\na U$.
+Note that in this method, $F_S$ and $F_L$ are not required to be conservative forces: they only need to satisfy $F_S+F_L = -\na U$.
 In DMTS-NC, $F_S$ is the smaller, faster to evaluate machine-learned model approximating $\na U$ that we described above and $F_L=-\na U-F_S$.
-The term distillation refers to the fact that the data on which the smaller model $F_S$ is trained is labeled using the larger model $\na U$.
 To sum up, the full procedure is given in Algorithm 1.

 \paragraph{Hydrogen Mass Repartitioning.}